magefile/mage/site/content/dependencies/_index.en.md

 If run with `mg.Deps` or `mg.CtxDeps`, dependencies are run in their own goroutines, so they are parellelized as much as possible given the dependency tree ordering restrictions.
-If run with `mg,SerialDeps` or `mg.SerialCtxDeps`, the dependencies are run serially, though each dependency or sub-dependency will still only ever be run once.
+If run with `mg.SerialDeps` or `mg.SerialCtxDeps`, the dependencies are run serially, though each dependency or sub-dependency will still only ever be run once.